rousuy/dotnet_project/README.md

 # dotnet_project
-Projeto para aprendizado e fixação de OPP em C#
+Exercise in OPP using DotNet 6 and C#